Super Cup 2019: FC Goa's Sergio Lobera - We met our goals this season | Goal.com

 "This season, we had something to prove.
 We met those goals of ours; one of which was to defend better.
 We got the most number of clean sheets in the league (8, alongside Bengaluru FC and NorthEast United).
 We got that balance between defence and attack.
 I hope we have an even better squad next year to achieve all the goals," he stated.

-"If you look back, Goa lost the ISL final a few years ago against Chennaiyin in the last few moments of the game and last season, we got out of this competition in the semifinals.
+"If you look back, Goa lost the ISL final a few years ago (2015) against Chennaiyin in the last few moments of the game and last season (2017-18), we got out of this competition in the semifinals.
 We deserve this trophy.
 Also, we have won the plaudits from the people back home.
-I think for the next season, all the people at the club are working the same way to compete and achieve more trophies in the future," Lobera decalared.
+I think for the next season, all the people at the club are working the same way to compete and achieve more trophies in the future," Lobera declared.